PrimeMurcia/LEMP-Stack/README.md

 ## Step by Step How To Install Mysql 5.7

-### - 1 - Step 1: Add the MySQL 5.7 APT Repository
+### 1  Step 1: Add the MySQL 5.7 APT Repository

+- 1.1 Download the MySQL repository by executing the following command:

 ## Reference